Skip to content

 steps:

-command: curl -O https://example.com/data.csv
+- curl -O https://example.com/data.csv # Download data

-command: python analyze.py data.csv
+- python analyze.py data.csv # Process data

 Dependencies